blcmill/06a-Exercises-Networking/README.md

+# 05a-Exercises-Networking Blake Miller
+Here's my solutions to these exercises.
+I was unable to finish Exercise 03 in time.
+Hopefully the rest fulfill the requirements, but part of Exercise 02 did not function due to the function definition.
 # 05a-Exercises-Networking

 Here are some exercises to help you learn about TCP/IP networks.
 You will also have a chance to briefly explore doctest.